UniversalViewer/universalviewer/README.md

 1. Install the Grunt command line interface (if you haven't already); on the command line, run:

 	`npm install -g grunt-cli`
-1. Clone the 'UniversalViewer' repository:
+1. Clone the 'universalviewer' repository:

 	`git clone git@github.com:UniversalViewer/universalviewer.git --recursive`
 1. On the command line, go in to the 'universalviewer' folder